CyrusNajmabadi/lang-design/ListPerformance.md

     public ref struct Enumerator { ... }
 }

-public ref struct RefList<T>
+// Can be disposed.
+Returns rented array if present. public ref struct RefList<T>
 {
     // Where the actual data is stored, may be on stack, or may point at _rentedArray